bosch-io/iot-things-examples/README.md

 #### [inventory-browser](inventory-browser/)

-This example shows how to create a simple HTML/JavaScript user interface to list things and their details.
+This example shows how to create a simple UI (with HTML/JavaScript) to list things and their details.
 Additionally, the inventory browser can show the things on a map, given that the thing provides “geolocation” information.

 The inventory browser integrates the "device-simulator" and "historian" features.